vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 // updated is now { someProperty: "newValue", someOtherProperty: 42 }
 ```

-Because the original object contains `someProperty` and it is then used once more, the last usage wins and the new value will be used.
-Original object will not be changed in any way and a new object will be created.
+Because the original object contains `someProperty` and it is then used once more, the last usage wins and the new value is used.
+Original object is not changed in any way and a new object is created.

 ## Destructuring assignment